backBlogs home

 It is never appropriate to hang up on a customer as a way of dealing with a challenging situation.
 The customer is upset for a reason.
 Hanging up will make them feel neglected, disrespected, and worsen the situation.

-• Train the support team on conflict resolution: Provide your team with training on effectively managing challenging circumstances and resolving conflicts without resorting to abruptly ending conversations.
+• Train the support team on conflict resolution: Provide your team with training on effectively managing challenging circumstances, escalation management, and conflict resolution.

 • Supervisor intervention: If a customer is inconsolable, it might be necessary for a supervisor or manager to intervene.
 Supervisor involvement can help resolve the issue and show the customer that their concerns are taken seriously.